 Nicki, Short Break Specialist

-"Paris is undoubtedly one of the world’s best City Break destinations and offers the perfect mix of history, culture, architecture, museums, galleries, shops, restaurants, cafes and bars.
-The Louvre, Eiffel Tower, Notre Dame and Arc de Triomphe are all ‘must sees’ but don’t forget the Paris that exists a little off the beaten track.
-Wander the tranquil paths of the Jardin de Luxembourg, explore the charming shops in the Left Bank or even take time to visit Cimeitiere Pere Lachaise, final resting place of Chopin, Oscar Wilde, Balzac, Jim Morrison and Edith Piaf."
+"Paris is undoubtedly one of the world’s best City Break destinations and history, culture, architecture, museums, and so much more.
+Explore the Paris that exists a little off the beaten track; wander the paths of the Jardin de Luxembourg, explore the shops in the Left Bank or even take time to visit Pere Lachaise Cemetery, final resting place of Chopin, Oscar Wilde, and Jim Morrison."

 Paris at a glance